NS Square

 NS Square is a future outdoor multi-purpose venue in the Downtown Core area of Marina Bay, Singapore, designed by local architectural firm WOHA, in collaboration with design firm, Populous.
-NS Square will occupy the current site of The Float@Marina Bay.
+NS Square will occupy the former site of The Float@Marina Bay.
 It was first conceptualised in January 2020 to be a permanent replacement of the existing temporary floating platform.
-Construction of NS Square is planned to start in March 2023, with completion expected in end-2026.
+Construction of NS Square has started in March 2024, with completion expected in 2027.
 Along with a 30,000-seat grandstand, NS Square will house a National Service-themed gallery, community sports facilities and a public waterfront promenade.